KannonZenetism/zenetism-field-physics/field-physics/fpx/physics-of-archetypal-to-psychic-transition.md

 Dimensional operators (C₁–C₁₅ / E₁–E₁₅) are not static residents of layers.
 They are **operators of motion** — they describe how structure moves, transforms, or destabilizes within and across bands.

 The following operators are primary at ⧉₃.
-Their activity at the membrane governs permeability conditions.
+Their activity at the membrane determines permeability conditions.

 ### 4.1 ◐ C₆ Phase / Liminal — Threshold Guardian

-◐ governs reversible transitions between states.
+◐ secures reversible transitions between states.
 At ⧉₃, it determines whether the passage from Form-awareness to reflexive consciousness is lawful — whether the being can enter liminality and resolve through it.

 - **Couplings:** 🛤️ Theon (gateway discernment), 🧠 Noeüs (phase recognition)
 - **Locus:** Threshold Band (L₅), with operational reach to ⧉₃ via 🛤️ Theon's emanative radiance